About

 Needless to say, I’m adopted.
 My birthmother was a Vietnamese refugee that fled to Hong Kong after the Vietnam War.
 I was adopted at the age of one by a British couple who were living and working in Hong Kong.
 I also have a younger sister that is a HK adoptee.
 I grow up in an ex-pat English speaking community in HK until I was 16, when i moved to the UK with my (adopted) family =).
 I now live in Oxfordshire with my husband after spending most of my UK life in Manchester =).

-When i started to become interested in adoption and started to explore the different resources out there way back in 2003.
+When i started to become interested in adoption and started to explore the different resources out there way back in 2003 I struggled to find things I related to.
 Adoption is a serious issue, and many of the resources reflected that.
 Of course I think very deeply about adoption, but sometimes i feel it’s easy to get catch up in it all.
 I believe that if you are able to laugh at yourself, then you can truly accept yourself =).
 I had no idea if an adoption comic would work, or if it would be only funny to me… so i was thankful when Bert Ballard approached me to do the writing for the comic.
 So here it is, i hope you enjoy the comic as much as I love drawing for it.

 I am an adoptee from Vietnam, one of the children evacuated during Operation Babylift in 1975.
 I grew up in the United States, living in Georgia, Alabama, Utah, Arizona, and mostly Colorado.